 Condition requirement Means of monitoring during period under review Compliance achieved?
-4. The consent holder shall at all times adopt the best practicable option.
+2. Injection well, geological and operational data submission requirements.
+This information can be included in the "Injection Operation Management Plan."
+Receipt of satisfactory information before exercising the consent.
+Yes 3.
+No injection permitted after 1 June 2029.
+Assessment of injection records and site inspection notices.
+N/A 4.
+The consent holder shall at all times adopt the best practicable option.
 Assessment of consent holder records and site inspection notices.
 Yes 5.
 The injection of fluids shall be confined to the mount Messenger Formation, deeper than 1,600 metres true vertical depth.
 Review of "Water Flooding Operation Management Plan," well construction log and injection data.
 Yes 6.
 The consent holder shall ensure that the exercise of this consent does not result in fracturing of geological seals.
 Review and analysis of injection data.
 Yes 7.
 The consent holder shall ensure that the exercise of this consent does not result in contaminants reaching any useable fresh water (groundwater or surface water).
 Assessment of injection records and results of groundwater sampling and analysis programme.
 Yes 8.
 Limits the range of fluids that can be discharged under the consent.
 Assessment of consent holder records and injectate sample analysis.
-9. Maintain records and undertake analysis to characterise each type of waste arriving on-site for discharge.
+Yes 9.
+Maintain records and undertake analysis to characterise each type of waste arriving on-site for discharge.
 Receipt and assessment of injection data.
 Yes 10.
 The consent holder will maintain daily injection data records.
 Receipt of satisfactory data.
 Yes 11.
-If not carried out by an IANZ accredited laboratory, analysis shall be carried out in accordance with QA plan which has been certified by the Chief Executive QA/QC Inspection of QA plan Yes 12.
-The data required by conditions 9 & 10 above, for each calendar month, is required to be submitted by the 28th day of the following month.
-Receipt of satisfactory data by the date specified Yes
+If not carried out by an IANZ accredited laboratory, analysis shall be carried out in accordance with QA plan which has been certified by the Chief Executive.
+Inspection of QA plan.
+Yes